Datonlinegamer/SpaceInvaders-clone/README.md

 Player Ship: Move left and right to dodge enemy attacks and shoot upwards.
 Enemy Waves: Multiple enemies descend towards the player in classic Space Invaders formation.
 Shooting Mechanics: Players can shoot projectiles to destroy enemies.

 Health Mechanic: In levels 2 and 3, invaders have more health, requiring the player to shoot them multiple times.
 SFX: Sound effects are implemented through out the game.
+Particle Effect: A custom effect has been implemented where, upon an invader being hit, small cubes will randomly spawn around the invader.

 Collision Detection: Player will be destroy when invaders overlap player.
 Score System: Earn points by destroying enemies.